adras/Zero-K-MapEditing/Heightmap-Editor.md

 25.01.2021 Doesnt't support a WPF control which is a requirement to embed it into the existing application.
 Would require a complete rebuilt of the UI, facing possible issues with not existing controls, e.g. configurable/bindable listviews etc

+TODO:
+* Investigate if it's possible to create a WPF control for silk.net.
+OpenTK.WPFControl might be a canditate to figure out how this could work.